dbrattli/Expression/notebooks/01 - Introduction.md

 )
 ```

 The key thing to note is that for pipelining to work, then every function can only take a single argument.
 So how can we provide both e.g a mapper and an iterable for the `seq.map` function?
-The answer is to use currying or higher order functions.
+The answer is to use currying or higher-order functions.
 Remember that a function that takes two arguments is the same as a function that takes the first argument and returns a function that takes the second argument.
 Here is how the `map` function in the sequence module is defined:

 ```python
 def map(mapper: Callable[[TSource], TResult]) -> Callable[[Iterable[TSource]], Iterable[TResult]]: